leonxu03/MLB-HOF-Machine-Learning-Predictor/README.md

 # MLB Hall of Fame Machine Learning Predictor
-• ML model using scikit-learn to determine most influential stats predicting a player’s HOF probability
+Hey there :) !

-• Leveraged pandas and matplotlib libraries to visualize results in decision trees and confusion matrices
+I created an ML model using scikit-learn to determine the stats most influential to a player's HOF probability.
+Optimized model performance by tuning hyperparameters with K-Fold Cross Validation using GridSearchCV.
+Leveraged pandas and matplotlib libraries to visualize model performance in decision trees and confusion matrices.

-• Optimized model performance by tuning hyperparameters with K-Fold Cross Validation using GridSearchCV
+Dataset graciously supplied by Sean Lahman baseball statistics data set: http://www.seanlahman.com.
+Data set comprises of 20+ tables, some with over 100k+ rows and 20+ coluimns.

 ### Results